We promise you’ll sleep again—but it’s going to be different.

 You can compensate for this increase in appetite by offering several healthy snacks throughout the day.
 Timing up these snacks around your child's usual mealtimes can really help ensure that naps stay nice and long, and that your baby doesn't wake up hungry in the middle of the night.

-At 10 months old, your baby will sleep 13-14 total hours, most likely.
-You can expect 10-12 hours of sleep at night, and 2-2.5 hours during the day, spread out over 2 naps.
-You can see a sample 10 month sleep and feeding schedule here.
+Your 12 month old will sleep about 13-14 total hours each day.
+You'll most likely get 10-12 hours of sleep at night, and 2-2.5 hours during the day, in 2 naps.